PaperMC/Starlight/TECHNICAL_DETAILS.md

 # Conclusion

-Starlight is the fastest light engine implementation in Minecraft currently.
+Starlight is currently the fastest light engine implementation in Minecraft.
-However, that has not come without its price.
+However, that has not come without a price.
 It will break some mods, and reveals some stuttering problems on the client.
 So which light engine should you use?
 I would personally recommend against using Vanilla at the minimum, since Phosphor is a proven improvement, and it fixes performance problems like MC-162253.
 So it comes down to Phosphor or Starlight.
 In terms of mod compatibility, Phosphor is going to be better since it modifies the light engine.
 Depending on your computer though, and terrain, you might just end up seeing more stutters on Starlight.
-So it depends, I would personally recommend testing both.
+So, it depends.
+I would personally recommend testing both.

 This recommendation changes for larger scale (player wise) servers, however.